yalmip/yalmip.github.io/_posts/2021-05-18-nonlinearglobalsdp.md

 *         0% spent in upper heuristics (0 candidates tried)
 ````

-Yet another application is to use it as a trick to create a local nonlinear SDP solver.
-Just run it with any nonlinear solver until SDP feasible, and then terminate by setting lower bound target to negative infinity.
+Yet another application is to use the global framework as a trick to create a local nonlinear SDP solver.
+Just run it with any nonlinear solver until SDP-feasible, and then terminate by setting lower bound target to negative infinity.
 Note in the display below shows that in the root node, [fmincon](/solver/fmincon) fails to even find a feasible solution to the SDP relaxed problem, and then no cuts can be generated.
-THe SDP-feasible solution is actually found by heuristics for this particular example.
+The SDP-feasible solution is actually found by heuristics for this particular example.

 ````matlab
 sdpvar x y